wentingjiang2022/mda_kuleuven/README.md

 - **images**: Contains some highlighted images in the notebooks.
   - `feature_importance.png`: Image showcasing what factors are important for the model.

-- **docs**: Additional documentation related to the project, if applicable.
-  - `project_summary.pdf`: Project summary and key findings.

 ## Installation